 A layout that is open so that they aren’t knocking into things while trying to prepare the meal.

 Bathrooms are a bit different.
-Homeowners what durable, but they always tend to want the storage areas to be efficient so that they do not lose bathroom space to clutter.
+Homeowners want durable, but they always tend to want the storage areas to be efficient so that they do not lose bathroom space to clutter.
 However, it is important to have enough storage space for all of the essentials.

 Consider the Different Types of Cabinets